NabeelMohideen/USD_to_LKR_Notifier/README.md

 # USD_to_LKR_DiscordBot

 ## USD_to_LKR_DiscordBot_V1.0
 This script fetches the latest USD to LKR currency rate and sends it to Discord via a webhook.
-It saves the rate and triggers an alert with the current date and time only when a change is detected.
+It saves the rate into a variable.
+It checks for rate changes every 15 minutes and, if detected, triggers an alert with the current date and time.

 ```sh
 $ python USD_to_LKR_DiscordBot_V1.0.py